 International Travel with Kids

 Heading off on a family trip abroad is seriously exciting, but there are so many little things you need to know about travel with kids.
-So I’ve put together my ultimate list of international travel tips with kids, to make it easier for you.
+So I’ve put together my ultimate list of tips for international travel with kids, to make it easier for you.

 There is so much planning that goes into every family trip, so here are a few tips to help you on your way.